molpopgen/fwdpp/performance/0.2.5/README.md

 This directory represents a set of tests that I performed on the UCI cluster to check that "de-boosting" fwdpp won't adversely affect performance.

+##What I am not showing you

+I only show mean run time and mean peak memory usage below.
+For all tests, the 0.2.5 and the 0.2.4 versions of the code give identical results for the same random number seed/parameter combox.
+All tests were based on 128 replicates of each theta/rho combo, and the seeds used were 1 through 128 for all parameter sets.

 ##Test1: std::bind vs. boost::bind

 This test is of the following conditions: